technerdlove/NTI-310/postgres.md

 ##  Configuring postgres to listen for remote connections

-Your next step is to connect your django server to your posgres server and migrate
+Your next step is to connect your django server to your postgres server and migrate

 edit `vim /var/lib/pgsql/data/pg_hba.conf` and add the line: